1. Home

 Google search engine color blue result

 That’s pretty impressive if you think about it for even just a second: billions of pages, indexed in just a few milliseconds.
-Still, though, when interacting with Google a lot, like say when doing some research on trying to find out more about a tricky topic, it can get frustrating.
+Still, though, when interacting with Google a lot—like when researching a tricky topic—it can get frustrating.

-If you don’t type in exactly what others are writing, you’ll not get the pages you want.
-What’s worse still are all the sites that try and game the system, offering sub-standard info, but using the right keywords to rank well.
+If you don’t type in exactly what others are writing, you won’t always get the pages you want.
+What’s worse still are all the sites that try and game the system, offering sub-standard info but using the right keywords to rank well.

 How ChatGPT works